 Germans tend to differentiate one another on the basis of their social ranking.
 People generally pay more respect to those with expertise, evidence of a higher education and experience.
-One usually finds that the social hierarchy structures authority around these qualities.
+One usually finds that the social structures authority around these qualities.
 Germans may also reflect on a person’s accent, region of origin and occupation to make conclusions about their social status and circumstances.
 However, class barriers were largely broken down after World War II.
 Most Germans had to rebuild their lives from scratch after losing most of their possessions or being displaced.
 Therefore, the class system is not deeply stratified; most Germans share the benefits of the strong middle class and receive a comprehensive, classical education.

 As in every society, there are those who do not have as much privilege; a proportion of the population is unemployed (or underemployed).
 Recent refugee and immigration arrivals from the Middle East and North Africa also tend to find themselves in lower-paying occupations.
 Nevertheless, the dominant German attitude tends to aspire towards ensuring that everyone has equal access to opportunity regardless of their social background.
-According to Geert Hofstede’s cultural dimensions, Germany has a low power distance score, indicating that there is an expectation of equality among society (regardless of whether this is the case).
+According to Geert Hofstede’s cultural dimensions, Germany has a low score, indicating that there is an expectation of equality among society (regardless of whether this is the case).